aghoshpro/Manimation/README.md

           self.play(Create(circle))  # show the circle on screen
   ```

-- Save the code in a file called scene.py.
-Then, run it in a `terminal` or `cmd` with the following command,
+- Save the code in scene.py.
+Then, run it with the following command,

   ```
   manim -pqk scene.py CreateCircle